nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/The Rise of Baby Panda.md

 ##### Similar thoughts
-This reminds me of the pets thing in gamification system that conrad designed & also [[Eleanor Konik's Session 1#^6zzogg|religion]] about which I might wanna talk about more, but some other time.
+This reminds me of the pets thing in gamification system that conrad designed & also [[^^6zzogg|religion]] about which I might wanna talk about more, but some other time.

 I learned that if kids are exposed to anything in a good story format, they can not only learn from that but derive a good sense of entertainment from something most adults find silly.
 They are basically moulds & if given the right direction, the results can be astounding.